srImathE satakOpAya nama:

 - Isanai – Because he is the real master (for everyone).
-When hEyaprathyanIkathA (opposite of defects) is explained, it also means indicates kalyANaguNayOgam (being the abode of all auspicious qualities).
-When we offer a feast to an outsider, even if we did it with great care, we would still wonder “How is he going to like it?”.
-But when we offer a feast to our own father, even if there are any defects, the father will consider it as his own – so we need not have any worry about our offerings – such is the relationship with jIvAthmA and paramAthmA.
+When hEyaprathyanIkathA (opposite of defects) is explained, it also indicates kalyANaguNayOgam (being the abode of all auspicious qualities).
+When we offer a feast to an outsider, even if we did it with great care, we would still wonder “How is he going to like it?”
+But when we offer a feast to our own father, even if there are any defects, the father will consider it as his own – so we need not have any worry about our offerings – such is the relationship between jIvAthmA and paramAthmA.

 - pAdi – To let out the emotions by singing about him on approaching him.

 - pAdi virvadhu mEval uRuvIr – Just as it is explained in thaiththirya upanishath “Ethath sAmagAyannAsthE” (He is singing the manthra which is mentioned subsequently), those who want to have their knowledge expanded by singing the glories of emperumAn.